 Director, Office of Civil Rights

 Ms. Tom has spent most of her career in public service, civil rights, and the transportation industry.
-She recently managed a national program for airport civil rights policy and compliance at the Federal Aviation Administration (FAA), overseeing Title VI, non-discrimination, Americans with Disabilities, Rehabilitation Act, and Disadvantaged Business Enterprise (DBE) program compliance at the Nation’s airports.
+She previously managed a national program for airport civil rights policy and compliance at the Federal Aviation Administration (FAA), overseeing Title VI, non-discrimination, Americans with Disabilities, Rehabilitation Act, and Disadvantaged Business Enterprise (DBE) program compliance at the Nation’s airports.

 Ms. Tom also served as acting director of civil rights for the FAA Western–Pacific Region, and DBE Compliance, and as acting director of NHTSA’s Office of Civil Rights.